-In an ever-changing digital landscape, and new content being published constantly, it is important to create high-quality links in order to reach poll positions in search engine results.
+In an ever-changing digital landscape, and new content being published constantly, it is important to create high-quality branded mentions in order to reach poll positions in search engine results.

 Today, algorithms can find and categorise content to identify positive links which can be used to improve SEO.
 Search engine algorithms use links contained within web page’s content to better understand the navigation, architecture and relevancy of web pages.
 This means...

 While well-authored content, optimised with relevant keywords, is critical, content must also be available for search engines to crawl and display in the search results.
 And of course, for users to navigate with ease.
 Link building is foundational for both of these aspects.

 Generally, link building conversations and efforts are geared towards building external links, but that comes with its challenges.
 Utilising any black hat link building wouldn’t just impact SEO rankings or the professionals that created those links but can lead to financial and legal penalties impacting the overall organisation.

 What most forget is that robust link building can be achieved by harnessing the organisation’s owned content.
 In reality, large companies have too many URLs that are not discoverable due to inadequate links between web pages and a poor information architecture.

 Think of internal links as a big, roadway system for websites, comprising of multiple streets and highways, which search engines use to crawl and discover information about the website.
 SEO professionals can supply information about this system, in the form of a sitemap, which allows crawlers to better understand pages and therefore direct relevant traffic towards it.

 Links not only help attract new users but also assist in keeping them engaged on the website for longer.
 When the user is already engaged with the upper funnel pages, link building can progressively harness users into clicking into deeper pages, keeping them on your site and increasing their session time.